BrazenCloud/Actions/ad/users/getFilter/README.md

 <!-- region Generated -->
 # ad:users:getFilter

-Returns users from Active Directory
+Returns users from Active Directory based on a filter.

 ## Metadata